whg-training/statistics-course/Genes/practicals/Genes across species/How_much_of_the_genome_is_in_genes.md

 ### So how much of the genome is in genes?

 We're ready to answer this!
-Let's use the above to write function that counts the bases covered:
+Let's use the above to write function that counts the bases covered in each genome:

 ```
 # Add this to your gff.py file